-Whether you are concerned about yourself or a loved one, these helplines can offer expert advice.
+Whether you are concerned about yourself or a loved one, these helplines and websites can offer expert advice.

-If you cannot find the information you need, please follow this link www.helplines.org/helplines/
+If you cannot find the information you need below, please try this link www.helplines.org/helplines/

 Mental Health Helplines

 CALM (Campaign Against Living Miserably)

 CALM is leading a movement against suicide.
 They run a free confidential helpline and webchat.

 Phone: 0800 585858 (5pm to midnight 365 days per year)

 Webchat: https://www.thecalmzone.net/help/webchat/ (5pm to midnight 365 days per year)

 Grief is a natural process but it can be devastating.
 This organisation is there to help and support after the death of someone close.

 Phone: 0808 808 1677 (Mon & Fri 9.30am to 5pm, Tues, Wed, Thurs 9.30am to 8pm)